ClinicalTrials.Veeva

 Furthermore, there has been a need to explore other therapeutic targets beyond traditional risk factors that could impact the process of atherosclerosis.
 Among the various options evaluated, colchicine has emerged as a viable alternative, given its clinical use experience, mechanism of action, and the results showing a reduction in inflammatory biomarkers as well as clinical outcomes in individuals with different manifestations of coronary artery disease.
 However, it is important to highlight some key points regarding the available studies evaluating both the treatment strategy based on a polypill and the use of colchicine in the context of atherosclerotic cardiovascular disease (ASCVD).

-The studies supporting both approaches were primarily conducted with participants from centers in Europe, the U.S., Iran, Oceania, and India, and there is a lack of robust evidence regarding these therapeutic strategies in other countries with a diverse population like Brazil, as well as in individuals with other manifestations of ASCVD (including peripheral arterial disease and cerebrovascular disease).
+The studies supporting both approaches were primarily conducted with participants with coronary artery disease from centers in Europe, the U.S., Iran, Oceania, and India, and there is a lack of robust evidence regarding these therapeutic strategies in other countries with a diverse population like Brazil, as well as in individuals with other manifestations of ASCVD (including peripheral arterial disease and cerebrovascular disease).

 Given high prevalence of atherosclerotic cardiovascular disease and its traditional risk factors, low control rates, high levels of poor adherence and therapeutic inertia, and the specific realities of the population and healthcare system, evaluating the efficacy of a polypill strategy (fixed-dose an antihypertensive, aspirin, and high-potency statin) with a single daily dose, along with colchicine, in preventing cardiovascular events could contribute to improving cardiovascular care.